 Updated Intercollegiate General Surgery Guidance on COVID-19

-The following text was abstracted from the original PDF (Tuesday 7 April) for ease of reading.
+- This text is adapted from the original PDF (30 May text, third update) for ease of reading.

 - Association of Surgeons of Great Britain & Ireland